 Discover how the Ancient & Classical Era of Forensic Science Timeline contributed to the development of forensic science.

 Forensic science has deep roots in ancient civilizations.
-The earliest applications of forensic methods were found in prehistoric times.
-They were also found in ancient societies like Babylon, Greece, and Rome.
-This era marks the first recorded use of fingerprints for identification.
-It also marks the examination of wounds in legal cases.
-Lastly, the development of early poison detection methods occurred in this era.
+The earliest applications of forensic methods were found in prehistoric times in societies like Babylon, Greece, and Rome.
+This era marks the first recorded use of fingerprints for identification, the examination of wounds in legal cases, and the development of early poison detection methods.
 The foundations of forensic medicine were laid during this time, influencing later innovations in the field.

 Discover how the Ancient & Classical Era contributed to the development of forensic science, and follow the journey into the Medieval Era and beyond to see how these early methods evolved.